 To control the projector when signals from a remote keypad cannot reach the projector, use the projector's built-in keypad (Figure 3.1).
-The nearby LED display provides feedback indicating current status and activities of the projector, (see Table 3.1).
+The nearby LED display provides feedback indicating current status and activities of the projector.
 Because the built-in keypad has fewer keys than the remote keypad, certain projector functions are accessible only through the menu system rather than via a direct key.